+SITE ASSESSMENT (HERITAGE)

+Site Ref.
+No. LAA368

+Site Address: South of Markham Moor, West Markham

+Α Potential assets which may be affected:

+Site of Archaeological interest

+Listed Buildings

+Non-designated heritage assets

+Scheduled Ancient Monument

+В Significance:

+Site is in the setting of various designated heritage assets, including

+Milton Mausoleum (grade I) and the West Markham DMV (a Scheduled

+Ancient Monument).

+Site lies close to shrunken medieval settlement of West Markham, a

+Scheduled Monument (NHLE: 1018263) and east of settlement

+identified from cropmarks.

+Medium potential for archaeology associated with both on this site.

+С Impact:

-SITE ASSESSMENT (HERITAGE) Site Ref.
-No. LAA368 Site Address: South of Markham Moor, West Markham Α Potential assets which may be affected: Site of Archaeological interest Listed Buildings Non-designated heritage assets Scheduled Ancient Monument В Significance: Site is in the setting of various designated heritage assets, including Milton Mausoleum (grade I) and the West Markham DMV (a Scheduled Ancient Monument).
-Site lies close to shrunken medieval settlement of West Markham, a Scheduled Monument (NHLE: 1018263) and east of settlement identified from cropmarks identified from cropmarks. С Medium potential for archaeology associated with both on this site.
-Impact: U Likely to cause harm to the setting of nearby heritage assets It is not considered appropriate to allocate this site Archaeological impacts - no site specific information provided, however there is potential for total or partial loss of as yet unknown archaeological remains D Conclusions: Heritage SA assessment considered significant effect It is not considered appropriate to allocate this site Archaeological SA assessment considered significant effect Е Potential mitigation: Heritage conservation mitigation- It is not considered appropriate to allocate this site Archaeological mitigation- Further information required in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate F mitigation strategy.
-Potential enhancement: 1 • n/a II/a
+Likely to cause harm to the setting of nearby heritage assets

+It is not considered appropriate to allocate this site

+Archaeological impacts - no site specific information provided, however there is potential for total or partial loss of as yet unknown archaeological remains

+- Heritage SA assessment considered significant effect - It is not considered appropriate to allocate this site - Archaeological SA assessment considered significant effect

+- Heritage conservation mitigation- It is not considered appropriate to allocate this site - Archaeological mitigation- Further information required in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.